 Blank can’t stress enough how important it is to give your botanicals what they want.
 “Shockingly, so many people who have plants in their office forget that they need light.”
 It helps that many species can survive with only artificial light, like the ZZ plant, which makes a great bathroom decoration.
 Ordinary desk lamps can provide enough energy for smaller plants to stay hardy, but it might be worth investing in an LED bulb if you really want your plant to grow.

 Overall, whether you aspire to a single potted cactus or a full indoor garden, stick to a consistent watering schedule and make sure everything’s cared for if you’re away from the office.
-With any luck, you’ll be well on your way to creating your own corporate jungle.
+With any luck, you’ll be well on your way to creating your own corporate jungle with the best office plants.

 Photography by Dominick Mastrangelo at The Sill